- Solicitors For Business

-Case Study: A Landmark Claim: Mr and Mrs W’s Successful Mesothelioma Case
+Case Study: Mr and Mrs W’s Successful Landmark Mesothelioma Case

-Mrs W’s husband, Mr W, was employed as a lorry driver and for over a two year period between 1958 and 1960 he made twice weekly deliveries of lime to the Cape Asbestos site at Uxbridge in Middlesex.
-During these one hour visits Mr W was exposed to asbestos, which sadly led to an eventual diagnosis of mesothelioma in 2009, when Mr W was 74.
+Mr W was employed as a lorry driver and for more than a two-year period between 1958 and 1960, he made twice-weekly deliveries of lime to the Cape Asbestos site at Uxbridge in Middlesex.
+During these one-hour visits, Mr W was exposed to asbestos, which sadly led to an eventual diagnosis of mesothelioma in 2009, when Mr W was 74.

-Mr W’s treating oncologist encouraged Mr and Mrs W to make a claim for compensation.
-After a lot of consideration, and appreciating how many people had been affected by mesothelioma and other asbestos-related diseases, Mr W decided to make the claim, and was put in touch with JMW Solicitors after visiting a support group.
-Andrew Lilley, Partner and head of Industrial Disease, handled the claim.
+His treating oncologist encouraged Mr and Mrs W to make a claim for compensation.
+After a lot of consideration and appreciation for how many people had been affected by mesothelioma and other asbestos-related diseases, Mr W decided to make the claim and was put in touch with JMW Solicitors after visiting a support group.
+Andrew Lilley, Partner and head of industrial disease, handled the claim.

 Unfortunately, Mr W passed away shortly after making the decision to claim compensation.
 Before he died, he urged Mrs W to continue with the claim and bring it to a conclusion.
 Mrs W has kindly shared some of her experiences of the early stages of the claims process with us:

-Mr W was exposed to asbestos over five years earlier than the long accepted date for knowledge about the health implications of low doses of asbestos.
-The research undertaken by Andrew and his team suggested that Cape, as one of the founding members of the Asbestosis Research Council had more knowledge of these dangers than had previously been thought, and certainly more than most employers of the time.
+Mr W was exposed to asbestos more than five years earlier than the long-accepted date for knowledge about the health implications of low doses of asbestos.
+The research undertaken by Andrew and his team suggested that Cape Asbestos, as one of the founding members of the Asbestosis Research Council, had more knowledge of these dangers than had previously been thought, and certainly more than most employers of the time.

-Mr W’s case was also significant as the source of his exposure was at the Cape Uxbridge site.
-That branch of the company no longer traded although the PLC in charge of the group which traded from Barking still exists today.
+Mr W’s case was also significant as the source of his exposure was at the Cape Asbestos Uxbridge site.
+That branch of the company no longer traded; although the PLC in charge of the group that traded from Barking still exists today.
 A Court of Appeal ruling had previously found that the PLC had a duty of care not only to their own employees, but also to employees in other parts of the Cape group.
-Andrew argued that this should also be applicable to site visitors, like Mr W. Mike Rawlinson QC, a leading asbestos disease silk, was drafted into the team, Cape were joined to proceedings and the claim progressed.
+Andrew argued that this should also be applicable to site visitors, like Mr W. Mike Rawlinson QC, a leading asbestos disease silk, was drafted into the team, Cape was added to proceedings and the claim progressed.

 For the reasons outlined above, the date and circumstances of Mr W’s exposure to asbestos made the claim a very challenging one; Andrew needed to compile compelling evidence to support the case.
 This included an argument that the implications of asbestos exposure were clear to the industry and Cape Asbestos in particular, if not the general public, at the time of Mr W’s exposure, and that steps should have been taken to avoid his exposure.
 It also included argument of the wider applications of the Court of Appeal ruling against Cape.

-The evidence we had collated included documents that had to be emailed from Australia in the early hours of the first day of the trial.
-These, together with documentation detailing Cape’s dealings in South Africa, transcripts from litigation in the US in the 1970’s and countless academic papers meant that the trial was difficult for the Cape Legal team.
+The evidence we collated included documents that had to be emailed from Australia in the early hours of the first day of the trial.
+These, together with documentation detailing Cape’s dealings in South Africa, transcripts from litigation in the US in the 1970s and countless academic papers meant that the trial was difficult for the Cape legal team to defend.

-“Not once, not once, was I treated as anything other than a lady, I felt.
+“Not once, not once, was I treated as anything other than a lady.
 I was treated with the utmost respect, and I cannot praise him enough.”